-Some of the opportunities and challenges of D-MIMO for communications are as follows:
+Some of the opportunities and challenges of D-MIMO for communications are as follows.

-- Indoor and outdoor considerations: Indoor D-MIMO benefits from a more controlled environment with lower mobility of users and objects, making it easier to deploy fibers for connecting APs.
+Indoor and Outdoor Considerations: Indoor D-MIMO benefits from a more controlled environment with lower mobility of users and objects, making it easier to deploy fibers for connecting APs.
 However, the denser multipath environment indoors requires higher resolution measurements.
 In contrast, outdoor D-MIMO deals with less challenging multipath due to the greater distances between objects, although proximity to large buildings or UEs can diminish this advantage.
-Outdoor deployments also face challenges such as the need for larger coverage areas, which may necessitate fibers to all APs, and the higher mobility of users, which shortens the duration of pilots and affects signalto-noise ratio (SNR).
+Outdoor deployments also face challenges such as the need for larger coverage areas, which may necessitate fibers to all APs, and the higher mobility of users, which shortens the duration of pilots and affects signal-to-noise ratio (SNR).
 Both indoor and outdoor D-MIMO must address the availability of LOS to APs.
 In this context, ISAC could enhance D-MIMO performance by leveraging sensing and context information to aid communications [3].
-Simulation examples are presented in Fig. 3. - Operational bands: One opportunity for D-MIMO is multiband operations where, for instance, depending on the traffic
+Simulation examples are presented in "ISAC D-MI-MO Quantitative Benefits - A Case Study" below.